Juan Aldama, Zacatecas

 Juan Aldama is a city in the northwestern portion of the Mexican state of Zacatecas.
 It is the biggest community in the Municipality of Juan Aldama and the seat of the municipal government.

+History

+The region was originally inhabited by Indigenous Zacatecos.

+The area was settled in 1591 by some of the Tlaxcaltecan families led by mestizo military Captain Miguel Caldera.

-It was renamed for insurgent Juan Aldama.
+The town was renamed for Independence revolutionary Juan Aldama.
 It had previously been known as San Juan Bautista del Mezquital and Villa Aréchiga.